AWikia/SkinEvelution/docs/Overview.md

 ### Visual Modes
-Three Visual Modes exist:
+Four Visual Modes exist:
+- 3D has neumorphism-like cues into various parts of the skin and replaces the former Retro Visual Style
 - Standard is the normal ones
 - Lite has no transparency effects in it
 - High Contrast has high emphasis on people with disabilities and disables certain effects such as blurred shadows and hover states of generated colors

 ### Visual Styles
-Five Visual Styles exist:
+Four Visual Styles exist:
 - Standard is the normal ones
 - General has styling more akin to Mobile Devices
 - Basic has lesser blurred shadows and focuses on a less demanding layout
-- Simple has funner-styled containers (i.e. Dropdowns are styled soley using Secondary Accent color)
+- Simple has funner-styled containers (i.e. Dropdowns are styled soley using Secondary Accent color when Accent Color is enabled)
-- Classic has styling dating back to Windows 95 - 2000

 ### Visual Colors
 Nine different Visual Colors exist: